 Now, this is a devastating report.

-And he did not safeguard even classified, but sensitive information obtained during the course of his employment with the FBI.
+And he did not safeguard even classified but sensitive information obtained during the course of his employment with the FBI.

-And he used it to create public pressure, meaning political pressure for official action.
+And he used it to create public pressure, meaning political pressure, for official action.

-So here we have these memos written in the course of scope of his employment.
+So here we have these memos written in the course of scope of his employment, and he spoke with the president in his capacity as the director of the FBI.

 And nevertheless, Comey kept copies of these documents at his home, an unsecured, unauthorized location.